 The St. Paul Triathlon Short Course consists of the following: a 1 mile swim, a 40k bike, and a 10k run.
-This event is the same day as the Sprint Course.

 The swim will be a clockwise rectangle.
 Buoys will be on your right.
 International distance participants will do two loops.
 Swim caps are provided and color-coded for each wave.
 Lifeguards will be on kayaks and there for your safety.
 If you need to rest, let a lifeguard know.
 You will not be penalized for resting on a kayak.
 Wetsuits are allowed.